WoNoMute/wonomute.github.io/_directory/karolina-jawad.md

 ## Bio

-Karolina Jawad works at the interface of art, technology and science.
-She is currently on the master program Music, Communication and Technology at NTNU/UiO, having previously studied theater, film and media studies with philosophy in Vienna.
-Karolina is research assistant in Trondheim and Co-Chair of WoNoMute (2018-present).
+Karolina Jawad She became involved in WoNoMute (2018-present) through the Music, Communication and Technology Master's programme at NTNU/UiO.
+Currently based in Berlin, Karolina still engages remotely and looks for new opportunities to continue her research alongside her work as an editor.

 ## Links